-For manufacturers and traders: As a newly registered business, your turnover should not exceed Rs.
+- For manufacturers and traders: As a newly registered business, your turnover should not exceed Rs.
 1.5 crore in the current financial year.
-If you have already registered, then your turnover must not exceed Rs.
+If you have already registered, your turnover must not exceed Rs.
 1.5 crore in the previous financial year.

-For service providers: As a newly registered business, your turnover should not exceed Rs.
+- For service providers: As a newly registered business, your turnover should not exceed Rs.
 50 lakh in the current financial year.
-If you have already registered, then your turnover must not exceed Rs.
+If you have already registered, your turnover must not exceed Rs.
 50 crore in the previous financial year.

 Additionally, the Rs.
-1.5 crore cap is further limited in Special Category States to Rs.
+1.5 crore cap is further limited in the special category states to Rs.
 75 lakh.
-Further, in the event that your turnover exceeds the specified composition scheme limit in a financial year, you will have to convert to the regular GST payment mechanism in order to comply with the gst composition scheme rules.
+Further, suppose your turnover exceeds the specified composition scheme limit in a financial year.
+In that case, you will have to convert to the regular GST payment mechanism to comply with the GST composition scheme rules.

 The salient benefits of the GST composition scheme are:

-With the new tax rate structure, the liability for taxpayers has reduced.
+With the new tax rate structure, the liability for taxpayers has been reduced.

-With lesser compliance to be followed in terms of keeping books of record, taxpayers now need to file fewer returns and can side-step the need to provide tax invoices.
+With lesser compliance to be followed in keeping books of record, taxpayers now need to file fewer returns and side-step the need to provide tax invoices.

-While GST composition is advantageous, there are a few pitfalls to the scheme that you should be aware of before registering.
+While GST composition is advantageous, you should be aware of a few pitfalls to the scheme before registering.

 B2B businesses are not allowed the credit of input tax paid from the output liability.
-Even, the buyer of such goods will not get any credit on tax paid, resulting in price distortion and cascading.
-As a buyer registered as a normal taxpayer will not get any credit when buying from a person registered under composition scheme, this results in a loss of business.
+The buyer of such goods will not get any credit on tax paid, resulting in price distortion and cascading.
+A buyer registered as a regular taxpayer will not get any credit when buying from a person registered under a composition scheme, resulting in a loss of business.
 Eventually, such buyers might avoid purchases from a taxpayer under the scheme.

-Under the scheme, taxpayers are not allowed to recover composition tax from their buyers, as they are not allowed to raise a tax invoice.
+Under the scheme, taxpayers cannot recover composition tax from their buyers, as they cannot raise a tax invoice.

 Upon registering for GST composition, a fixed tax rate applies to your business turnover.
 The current rates are as follows:

-As mentioned, the composite GST scheme greatly reduces the burden of tax filing.
+As mentioned, the composite GST scheme dramatically reduces the burden of tax filing.
 With it, you need to file only GSTR 4 every quarter and GSTR 9A annually.
-GSTR 4 must be filed by the 18th of the month succeeding every quarter end.
+GSTR 4 must be filed by the 18th of the month succeeding every quarter-end.

-In case you deem the scheme profitable, you can apply for it online via the GST website at https://www.gst.gov.in/.
+If you deem the scheme profitable, you can apply for it online via the GST website.
 Then you need to file GST CMP-02 as this serves as intimation, indicating your readiness to come under GST composition.

-As a whole, the composition scheme greatly simplifies the taxation process and reduces tax liability to a greater extent.
+As a whole, the composition scheme greatly simplifies the taxation process and reduces tax liability to a larger extent.
 This leaves room for better working capital management.

-To boost your operations further and in order to amp up your supply chain, you can bolster your finances with the Bajaj Finserv Business Loan.
-With it you get access to a collateral-free sanction of up to Rs.
+To boost your operations further and amp up your supply chain, you can bolster your finances with the Bajaj Finserv Business Loan.
+With it, you get access to a collateral-free sanction of up to Rs.
 20 lakh on simple terms and for a flexible tenor.
 What’s more, you stand a chance to profit from a speedy 24-hour loan disbursal, especially when you check your pre-approved business loan offer from Bajaj Finserv first to enjoy instant approval via a deal that is tailor-made for you.